Sunday 29 November 2015

 And in a story about the conscience of a man it is sad to see that the noble and honourable Warden Harding hardly considers poor people.
 For him, religion is about singing in church.
 He is more than happy to take the income as awarded to him.
 And, most damningly, when he considers resigning the wardenship he thinks he can move to his country parish which at the moment is administered by his curate who supports a family on the income from the parish.
 If Harding moves, the curate will lose his job.
 This does not worry Harding in the slightest.

-A small book with a decent plot and some interesting details about clerical life in the early Victorian era.
+A small book (short by Trollope's standards) with some interesting details about clerical life in the early Victorian era.

 November 2015; 169 pages